LitExtension Blog

 WooCommerce Support

-Just like most of the open-source eCommerce solutions out there, WooCommerce doesn’t support live chat, phone, and email.
+Just like most of the open-source eCommerce solutions out there, WooCommerce doesn’t support live chat, phone, or email.
 However, as a merchant who wants to take control of their own support strategy, WooCommerce impresses me by providing plenty of resources.

 WooCommerce Support